We are so grateful for the support of our many volunteers!

 Hospice volunteers are an important part of our team and give a priceless gift to those who are affected by end-of-life challenges.
 They are ordinary people who make an extraordinary difference!

-Once the screening is completed, volunteers will be enrolled in a 34 hour comprehensive training and orientation program to ensure they are equipped with the knowledge they need to provide outstanding care to the residents and their families in our Hospice.
-Chatham-Kent Hospice makes a significant investment in training and provides it free to volunteers.
+- Training & Orientation – Volunteers will be enrolled in a 34 hour comprehensive training and orientation program to ensure they have the knowledge they need to provide outstanding care to our residents and families.

 How much of a commitment do I have to make?